robcarver17/pysystemtrade/docs/userguide.md

 #### Using the [ForecastCombineEstimated class](/systems/forecast_combine.py)

 This class currently estimates the correct diversification multiplier 'on the fly', and also estimate forecast weights.
 It is included in the pre-baked [estimated futures system](#futures_system).
+We switch to it by setting `config.use_forecast_weight_estimates=True`.

 ##### Estimating the forecast weights